‘What if it had rabies?’: Raccoons running through Texas high school

 – Statement from Austin ISD

-Eye says one raccoon fell through the ceiling and landed near a student in class.
+Eye says one raccoon fell through the ceiling and landed near a student in the class.

 “It was scared, it was running around and everything,” said Eye.
 “What if it bit her?
 What if it had rabies?”